How to Respond to a Rude Email Professionally (Examples & Tips)

 Scenario #2: Uncivil language and personal attacks

-An email can still be actively rude even if it doesn’t have an atrocious subject line.
-What’s more, even messages that we exchange with our coworkers via team messaging apps can be so unprofessional, they make us simmer with anger.
+What’s more, even messages that we exchange with our coworkers via team communication apps like Pumble can be so unprofessional that they make us simmer with anger.

 Scenario #3: Professional attacks

-Therefore, there’s also a chance that you find yourself reading an email or a message that’s a bit more subtle than the previous one.
+There’s also a chance that you find yourself reading an email or a message that’s a bit more subtle than the previous one.

-Type 2 of rude emails: Passive rudeness
+Type #2: Passive rudeness

 A passively rude email might look friendly.
 It might seem like the other person is just trying to stay in touch or check up on you and your progress.